AstraZeneca-NGS/disambiguate/README.md

 for the C++ version).

 Differences between the Python and C++ versions:
-1. The Python version can do name sorting of the reads (a necessary step) internally but for the C++ version the input BAM files _must_ be name sorted (internal name sorting not supported).
+1. The Python version can do natural name sorting of the reads (a necessary step) internally but for the C++ version the input BAM files _must_ be natural name sorted (internal natural name sorting not supported).
 2. The flag -s (samplename prefix) must be provided as an input parameter to the C++ binary